 We will deal firmly and sensitively with all forms of harassment against or by a resident.

-The following forms of harassment initiated by you are grounds for the termination of your tenancy and repossession of your home:
+If the following are initiated by you, they are grounds for the termination of your tenancy:

-The best way to live in harmony with your neighbours is to work out any difference with them as and when they arise.
+The best way to live in harmony is to work out any difference with neighbours as and when they arise.
 We will intervene only in extreme circumstances where a conciliatory approach has failed to settle the matter.

-Where the problem is one of lifestyle, we may recommend that you use an independent mediation service to help resolve the dispute.
+We may recommend that you use an independent mediation service to help resolve the dispute.
 They may be able to help you negotiate a solution with your neighbour.
-As a first step, you should talk to the neighbour responsible for the issue and politely ask them to stop doing whatever is causing it.
+As a first step, you should talk to the neighbour responsible for the issue.
+Politely ask them to stop doing whatever is causing it.
 It is likely that they will take your complaint on board, and that a resolution will be reached.